 After reading a few more articles I felt more relaxed.
 So yeah, I was still a little depressed, but at least I knew that the “quarter of life crisis” was my problem.

 I talked with my parents about it and they said it will pass and to just focus on finishing my degree.
-But how I can focus in something I didn’t like and knowing after college things would get more complicated?
+But, How I can focus on something I didn’t like and knowing after college things would get more complicated?
 I even told them I wanted to talk with a spiritual counselor.
 Someone who could guide and wouldn’t tell me: “That’s how life is.
-Just ignore it” They didn’t took me seriously, or just didn’t understand the struggle.
+Just ignore it” They didn’t take me seriously, or just didn’t understand the struggle.

 My brain was going through a rough time trying to think all the possibilities I had.
-And at the end of the day I would be like f*ck this.
+And at the end of the day, I would be like f*ck this.
 Whatever, I don’t care.
 But I did care.
-I had always being a person who makes plans for everything.
+I had always been a person who makes plans for everything.
 I need them to guide my decisions.
-At that time, I already checked all the boxes in my to-do list.
+At that time, I already checked all the boxes on my to-do list.
 And I didn’t have any idea what the next step was.

 Getting a job was the obvious answer.
 But what kind of job?
 When you study something related with business the possibilities are a lot!
 Do I want to start my business?
 Yeah, that would be awesome.
 Okay, what kind of business?
 I have some ideas.
 The next day: ALL THOSE IDEAS SUCK.
 I SUCK.
 I CAN’T DO ANYTHING.
 I’M A FAILURE.